jueves, 27 de agosto de 2020

 This excitement comes from knowing that an invention of our intellect in fact can open the door to the understanding of the universe.

-Math is our jewel in the crown, let’s not let it scare us away.
+Math is our jewel in the crown, don't let it scare you away.

 No hay comentarios: